Short Answer

 Contract Snapshot

-The provided page content is insufficient to determine the specific resolution triggers for YES or NO, key dates/deadlines, or any special settlement conditions for the "NASA lands on the moon?" market.
-The extract only provides the market title and navigational links, lacking the detailed contract rules.
+Based on the provided page content, there is no information available regarding the specific triggers for a YES or NO resolution, key dates/deadlines, or any special settlement conditions for the "NASA lands on the moon?" market.
+The provided text only contains the market title and navigation links.

 Available Contracts